luna404/herams-i18n/docs/index.rst

 Breadcrumbs
 -----------------------
-Across the platform, breadcrumb trails shown on top of every page.
-The intend to help you navigate the platform more effectively and provide a simple way to access previous pages.
-For example, the image below displays a sub-page of the Nigeria dashboard.
-To return to the first page of the dashboard, click on **Nigeria** in the breadcrumb trail.
+Across the platform, breadcrumb trails are shown on top of every page.
+They intend to help you navigate the platform more effectively and provide a simple way to access previous pages.
+In the example below, clicking on **Nigeria** in the breadcrumb trail allows you to return to the dashboard overview page from any of the sub-pages.

 .. image:: media/img/HeRAMS_navigation_pane.png
    :height: 30px